-Global Policy/ Risk Management
+Global Policy & Risk Management

-Coastal Carolina University takes very seriously the health and safety of its students, faculty and staff engaged in international activity and the promotion of a healthy, safe and supported environment for its international students and scholars.
+CCU takes seriously the health and safety of its students, faculty and staff engaged in international activity and the promotion of a healthy, safe and supported environment for its international students and scholars.

-Policies/Process Related to Travel Abroad
+Policies & Process Related to Travel Abroad

-- All students, faculty, and staff traveling on a CCU-sponsored activity abroad must have a travel authorization with emergency insurance coverage.
-Each person traveling abroad is expected to be covered on a university Travel Authorization with coverage minimally for the CISI medical, evacuation and repatriation insurance noted below, and all are provided further recommendations to support their awareness of the region and area in which they are traveling, as well as to register with the US Department of State STEP Program which will provide access to USDOS Travel Warnings.
-In addition, travelers are encouraged to consult the Centers for Disease Control and Prevention and news and postings about their destination(s) of travel to assure their awareness of emerging issues in those locations.
+- Travel Authorizations: All students, faculty, and staff traveling abroad for CCU-sponsored activities must have a travel authorization with emergency insurance coverage.
+Each person traveling abroad is expected to be covered on a CCU Travel Authorization with coverage minimally for the A.I.G. medical, evacuation and repatriation insurance noted below.
+Additionally, all travelers are provided recommendations to support their awareness of the area(s) to which they are traveling.
+For example, travelers are encouraged to register with the U.S. Department of State's Smart Traveler Enrollment Program, which provides access to federal Travel Warnings, and to consult the Centers for Disease Control and Prevention website.
+Finally, travelers are encouraged to review news and postings about their travel destination(s) to assure awareness of emerging issues abroad.

-- Travel Opportunities with CCU Students
+- Travel Opportunities with CCU Students:

-Training and Communication
+Training & Communication

-- Student Accident Policy (provides $0 deductible and $10,000 limit, see website for limitations and rules)
+- Student Accident Policy: Provides $0 deductible and $10,000 limit.
+Please refer to the website for limitations and rules.

-- Foreign General Liability Insurance (provides coverage in case of foreign tort by CCU faculty, staff or students in non-negligent actions)
+- Foreign General Liability Insurance: Provides coverage in case of foreign tort by CCU faculty, staff or students in non-negligent actions

-For more information about these programs and processes, or to offer your thoughts or ideas on process improvements, please contact Darla Domke-Damonte, +1 843 349 2129.
+For more information about these programs and processes, or to offer your thoughts or ideas on process improvements, please contact Darla Domke-Damonte, +1 (843) 349-2129.